 - Online Application for Admission

-- Priority funding for Ouachita scholarships and grants will be given to applicants who apply for admission on or before January 15, 2015.
+- Priority funding for Ouachita scholarships and grants will be given to applicants accepted for admission on or before January 31, 2015.
 The OBU Admission Application also serves as the application for merit scholarships at the university.

 2. Complete the Free Application for Federal Student Aid (FAFSA).

 In order to receive financial assistance, completion of the FAFSA is required.
 The FAFSA will be used to determine your eligibility for all need based forms of financial aid.
 The 2015-16 FAFSA will become available to complete after January 1, 2015, and will be based upon 2014 tax information.
 In order to guarantee federal funds will be available by the start of the fall semester, your FAFSA should be completed prior to June 1, 2015.
 Families are encouraged to file federal tax forms prior to completion of the FAFSA in order to ensure a smoother application for federal aid.

 3. Search other sources prior to enrolling